caninecrew/FridayProject9/README.md

 ## License

-This project is part of the DS-3850-001 course assignment.
+This project is part of the Spring 2025 DS-3850-001 course assignment at Tennessee Technological University..

 ## Acknowledgments